informalsystems/hermes/guide/src/templates/commands/hermes/keys/add_3.md

-Add a key from a file containing its mnemonic:
+-n Add a key from a file containing its mnemonic: